Frequently Asked Questions

 Does HWC rent kayaks, canoes, or life jackets?

-Not yet, HWC is a first year (2024) authorized Commercial Float Operator on the Illinois River.
-We only have 17 permits.
-That is a small number.
+Not yet.
 We intend to rent our kayaks and provide a shuttle service as soon as we can.

 Does HWC provide shuttle service?